algosup/2024-2025-project-3-quickest-path-team-6/Documents/Management/WeeklyReports/weeklyReport3.md

 ## Challenges

 - **Mac and Windows compatibility:**
-    - Because of the differences between these two OSs, we had difficulties to make the program compatible for these two.
+    - Because of the differences between these two OSs, we had difficulties making the program compatible for these two.
 - **Algorithm optimization:**
     - We struggle to find a way to optimize the algorithm, but we are still trying possible ways to do it such as multithreading.